laihuiqi/peerprep/HistoryService/README.md

 docker-compose build
 ```

-2. Start the Containers.
+3. Start the Containers.

 Command:

 ```
 docker-compose up
 ```

-3. Using Postman or a likewise app, you can connect to `localhost:3006` to http send queries.
+4. Using Postman or a likewise app, you can connect to `localhost:3006` to send http (REST) queries.

 # Starting Containers Individually